eduardovillao/woo-order-on-whatsapp/README.txt

 License: GPLv2License
 URI:https://www.gnu.org/licenses/gpl-2.0.html

-Order on Mobile for Wocoommerce allows your customers to submit their orders through WhatsApp, directly from the Woocommerce product page.
+Order on Mobile for WooCommerce allows your customers to submit their orders through WhatsApp, directly from the Woocommerce product page.

 == Description ==